 • A small food safe paint brush

-• A cake pop stand or foam block
+• A cake pop stand

 How to Make Super Hero Cake Pops